SRT vs. Other Protocols: Is Secure Reliable Transport For You?

 WebRTC, otherwise known as browser-based streaming, is another popular protocol available on the Dacast platform.
 Any device, especially mobile devices, can easily decode WebRTC streams with an internet connection.

-WebRTC streams are can be insecure, so take extra security precautions.
+WebRTC streams can be insecure, so take extra security precautions.
 We recommend utilizing AES-128 for secure encryption of your streams.
 One downside is that it needs more documentation and support because it’s a new protocol.

 As you can see, there are some reasons why SRT streaming can be a useful streaming protocol for professional media organizations.
 The SRT platform is worth considering if you’re looking for a reliable, low-latency solution for your video needs.